Chimpanzee (Pan troglodytes)

 Chimpanzees live in a large, loosely bonded ‘community’ (called a band or troop) based around a core of related males with an internal hierarchy topped by an alpha male.
 Females are generally less strongly bonded to their core group than are males, which means emigration between communities is very common.

 Chimpanzee troops are made up of around 15 to 80 members.
 Within their communities, chimps sleep, travel, and feed in smaller sub-groups of up to ten.
 These sub-groups can be very flexible, with members changing quickly and regularly.

 Mother—child bonds are strong.
-Daughters normally leave their mother only after they reach maturity, at which point relations between them may be severed.
-Mother—son relations have been known to survive for over 40 years.
+Daughters typically leave their mother only after they reach maturity, at which they may break relations between them.
+Mother—son relations have survived for over 40 years.